Celiac Disease is No Joke!

 Nausea, Vomiting, Pain, Diarrhea, & Weight Loss

-The beginning of last year is when the bottom fell out.
+The bottom fell out at the beginning of 2022.
 January, right when the second semester of her senior year was starting, my daughter started waking up every single morning at around 4:00 a.m. nauseous, sweating, and in the bathroom throwing up.
-She was incapacitated all morning and wasn't able to function until about lunchtime when the pain and nausea would ease up.
+She was incapacitated all morning and wasn't able to function until about lunchtime, when the pain and nausea would ease up.
 This continued for almost three long and agonizing months.
-It got to the point she dreaded going to sleep at night because she knew what would happen as soon as she woke up.
+She had to go on homebound and almost missed walking across the stage with her senior class.
+It got to the point that she dreaded going to sleep at night because she knew what would happen as soon as she woke up.
 At one point, she even puked a little blood, which the E.R. doctor said was just irritation from her esophagus where she'd thrown up so much.
 Regardless of the cause, it was all very scary.

 After being sick for months, losing thirty pounds (when she was already thin), and having depression on top of her anxiety, the testing showed she had Celiac Disease.